Tom Baxter

 A self-titled EP was released by Sony Music through the Columbia Records label in May 2004 and included the tracks "Joanna", "Half a Man" and "My Declaration".

-On the 30th July 2004, Baxter released on Columbia Records to critical acclaim his 10 track debut album, Feather and Stone, recorded at Peter Gabriel's Real World Studios.
+On 30 July 2004, Baxter released on Columbia Records to critical acclaim his 10-track debut album, Feather and Stone, recorded at Peter Gabriel's Real World Studios.
 Following the release the album became a regular on the BBC Radio 2 playlist.
 Singles from the album included "This Boy" and "My Declaration".
 The album release was followed by a headlining UK tour and entered the Official UK Charts Top 75 Albums in August 2004.
 He also supported Nerina Pallot on her UK tour in January 2007.
 Prior to the album release Baxter was signed early on by Mike McCormack at Universal music publishing in 2003.
 After the release of Feather & Stone.
-Tom toured the UK & Ireland extensively off the back of a his Radio 2 success championed by Terry Wogan, Jonathon Ross and long time supporter Paul Kramer of the Hit Sheet.
+Baxter toured the UK & Ireland extensively off the back of a his Radio 2 success championed by Terry Wogan, Jonathon Ross and long time supporter Paul Kramer of the Hit Sheet.
 During this time he was managed by Matt Racher, Billy Mcleod, Matthew Austin.
 Baxter did many headline shows but also supported acts including, David Grey, Damien Rice, Kt Tunstall, Katie Melua, The Beautiful South.
 In 2004 Baxter performed live on the Jonathon Ross Show singing "This Boy" directed by Ben & Joe Dempsy 2004.

 In 2006, after parting ways with Sony.
-Baxter had the freedom, renewed confidence and artistic skills from his formative fine art training to pay for his next album by painting a large (3ft x 3ft) canvas for each of the ten 10 tracks on his next album ‘Skybound’.
+Baxter had the freedom, renewed confidence and artistic skills from his formative fine art training to pay for his next album by painting a large (3 ft x 3 ft) canvas for each of the ten 10 tracks on his next album Skybound.
 Each print sold for £2000 with a hugely anticipated artwork sale at the former Richard Dennis Gallery in Notting Hill, London.
 In an interview with the Daily Mail Baxter discusses how the musing of his artwork and music kept his perspective fresh and added more depth to his creativity.
-Now recognised not only as a gifted singer song-writer but a gifted painter, Baxter has been described as a multimedia role model.
-Online guitar tutorials and an 80 page hardback book ’Tales from the Forest of Hope’ with stories and illustrated artwork followed also helped to raise funds for his music.
+Now recognised not only as a gifted singer songwriter but a gifted painter, Baxter has been described as a multimedia role model.
+Online guitar tutorials and an 80-page hardback book ’Tales from the Forest of Hope’ with stories and illustrated artwork followed also helped to raise funds for his music.